roop/roop.github.io/hideandseek/index.md

    <p class = "tight-lines">
    <a href="releasenotes/ios/">Version 1.1</a><br/>
    Free Universal App<br/>
-   Requires iOS 10 on a 64-bit device
+   Requires iOS 10 or later on a 64-bit device
    </p>
   </div>
   </div>